alexa/alexa-skills-kit-sdk-for-nodejs/Readme.md

 this.attributes['yourAttribute'] = 'value';
 ```

 You can [create the table manually](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/SampleData.CreateTables.html) beforehand or simply give your Lambda function DynamoDB [create table permissions](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_CreateTable.html) and it will happen automatically.
 Just remember it can take a minute or so for the table to be created on the first invocation.
+If you create the table manually, the Primary Key must be a string value called "userId".

 ### Next Steps